morungos/morungos.github.io/_posts/2025-08-17-management.md

     fine, but moving from idea to active task that frequently and inconsistently is a surefire way to push developers to the limits of their tolerance.

-So, with that caveat, here are some of the reflections I had on the effects of using generative AI reports during day-to-day project work.
+So, with that caveat, here are some of the reflections I had on the effects of this usage of generative AI reports during day-to-day project work.

 ### 1. Strong use of the report genre

-The reports looked good, they were glossy and well-structured.
+The reports looked good, visually they were glossy, professionally laid out, and well-structured.
 That itself makes them seem persuasive.
 [As I have argued before, persuasiveness is one of the strengths of artificial intelligence](/2024/08/03/more-quotes/), and not in a good way.
 These are the kinds of document that higher levels of management love, as they create the illusion of considered thought.
 But in these reports, it is entirely illusory.

 You do not need to look far to see how thin this veneer is.
 For example, one executive summary ends with: